Your Instrument

 I don't think I have space!
 How much room will it take up?

 It's true!
-The only real difference is height (up to about 52").
+The only big difference is height (up to about 52").

-Start out at the Piano Buyer website for tons of educational "how-to" articles & tips for piano shopping,
+Check out the Piano Buyer website for tons of educational "how-to" articles & tips for piano shopping,

 plus links for local dealers and offers.